imagry/Inertial_Localization/implementation_notes.md

 1. **Python Binding Issues**:
    - The Python binding build script was including all .cpp files regardless of CMake settings
-   - Solution: Renamed files with .deprecated extension to exclude them from build
+   - Initial solution: Renamed files with .deprecated extension to exclude them from build
+   - Final solution: Completely deleted all deprecated files from the repository

 2. **Refactoring Control Debug States**:
-   - Required careful commenting of control-related methods while preserving localization logging
+   - Initially required careful commenting of control-related methods while preserving localization logging
+   - Final approach: Complete removal of control-related code with "B10: Removed as part of control code removal" markers
    - Ensured proper function removal without breaking the remaining functionality

 3. **Testing**:
    - Verified all localization functionality still works via the test_localization.sh script
    - All localization tests pass with expected position and orientation values
+   - Confirmed no regression in localization accuracy after removal of control code

-### Next Steps
+### Final Status

-- Consider creating proper abstractions between localization and control interfaces
-- Further clean up deprecated code that is no longer used
-- Improve Python testing framework with more comprehensive test cases
+With the completion of Task B10, the Inertial_Localization repository is now:
+- ✅ Focused solely on localization functionality
+- ✅ Free from all control-related code and files
+- ✅ Successfully building and passing all tests
+- ✅ Ready for further development as a standalone localization module

+The code is now cleaner, more maintainable, and properly focused on its core purpose of providing inertial localization functionality.